-As a general rule, content covered in lectures and non-optional exercises is all examinable, whereas content not covered in lectures and deferred to the lecture notes (e.g. additional proofs or remarks) is not examinable in itself.
+As a general rule, content covered in lectures and non-optional exercises is all examinable, whereas content not covered in lectures and deferred to the lecture notes (e.g. additional proofs or remarks), or covered in optional exercises, is not examinable in itself.
 However, this content may provide useful background reading.